ThomasStrong/GeometryCalculator/README.md

 - Clone this Repository:  Using the green 'Code' button above close the repo to your local machine.
 - Open the file in Visual Studio (or preferred IDE).
 - Run Debug to begin the appliciation.
+    * You may need to right-click Geometry_Calculator.sln and choose 'Set as Startup Project' before running Debug.

 ## Technologies